 For example, two studies using mouse models of breast cancer have investigated whether losing weight could improve survival of initially obese breast cancer patients.
 The outcomes of obese mice and formerly obese mice who were implanted with tumor cells were compared to that of mice who had never been obese.
 Mammary tumor growth in the formerly obese mice was found to be significantly higher than in mice who had always been lean.
 This was despite the fact that the formerly obese mice had lost all of their excess weight before being implanted.

-Latest research reports weight loss surgery linked to lower recurrence rates
+Latest research links weight loss surgery to lower recurrence

 The retrospective study referenced above was designed to investigate the impact of weight loss surgery (bariatric surgery) after breast cancer diagnosis on cancer-related outcomes.
 Bariatric surgery has been found to be associated with reduced breast cancer risk, but the question of the influence of post-diagnosis surgery on prognosis is still open.
 To conduct the study, the authors analyzed data concerning 53,575 breast cancer survivors between 2004 and 2017.
 Using insurance claims data, they identified claims for patients with at least one year of no breast cancer treatment before their bariatric surgery date.
 Controls with no history of breast cancer recurrence or bariatric surgery were matched to the cases.
 The controls were theoretically eligible for bariatric surgery (defined as having BMI ≥ 35 kg/m2 and not having any of 20 comorbid illnesses that would exclude them from eligibility).
 To capture instances of relapse, the authors identified the following events after bariatric surgery: chemotherapy; diagnosis of metastatic disease; or additional breast surgery.
 Study participants were followed for up to 11 years, with a median follow-up of three years.